Welcome to MOPS, MOMSnext and TeenMOPS of Golden Hills Community Church!

-Any woman who is pregnant and/or has children from birth through entering fifth grade.
+Any woman who is pregnant and/or has children from birth through school age.
 No matter your faith, beliefs, background, ethnicity, or culture.
-All that matters is that you are a mom!
+All that matters is that you are a mom.

 Not at all!
-The MOPS/MOMSnext program is welcome to any and all women, who are pregnant and/or who have children from birth through entering fifth grade.
+The MOPS/MOMSnext program is welcome to any and all women, who are pregnant and/or who have children from birth through school aged.

-MOPS/MOMSnext meets on the 1st and 3rd Thursdays of each month from 9:00 a.m. - 11:15 a.m., in room 129/130 at Golden Hills Community Church.
+MOPS/MOMSnext meets on the 1st and 3rd Thursdays of each month.
+Please arrive at 9:00 a.m. to check your children into Caring Hands (our childcare program), and head over to the meeting in room 129/130 of the Worship (“W”) Building at Golden Hills Community Church.
+The meeting officially starts at 9:15 a.m. and children must be picked up by 11:30 a.m.
 Meetings that fall on holidays will be rescheduled accordingly.
 The MOPS season begins in September and ends the following May.
 During the summer, MOPS/MOMSnext moms typically meet informally for playdates.

 Absolutely!
 We encourage you to invite your friends and neighbors!
 Please have them contact the Coordinators listed below prior to the meeting, so that we can arrange for childcare.

-To become a member of MOPS/MOMSnext, there is a one-time annual fee of $24.95 that goes directly to MOPS International to help cover administrative costs.
-In turn, you will receive a welcome packet full of goodies, issues of Hello, Dearest, a MOPS International publication, delivered to your home throughout the year, a weekly MOPS International email, and MOPShop availability at www.store.mops.org!
+To become a member of MOPS/MOMSnext, there is a one-time annual fee of $31.95 that goes directly to MOPS International to help cover administrative costs.
+In turn, you will receive a membership kit full of goodies, an annual subscription to the MOPS Magazine, a MOPS International publication, delivered to your home, a weekly MOPS International email to fill you with inspiration, exclusive downloads, and MOPShop availability at www.store.mops.org!
 You can either become a member right away, or if you are unsure, by your third visit to the MOPS/MOMSnext meetings.

 MOPS is a non-profit organization.
 We ask for a fee of $10 for each meeting that you attend, which helps us cover the costs of childcare (including our children's snacks and supplies), hospitality supplies (i.e plates, utensils, cups, tablecloths, etc.), speakers, and MOPS memberships for our mothers in need of scholarship.
 You may also make donations to MOPS of Golden Hills Community Church (in person at the meeting, or online through the church’s donation portal) to help support our program (receipts are available for tax deductions).

-On the 1st meeting of every month, our Creative Activities Team will guide us through that meeting’s creative activity.
-This year, we are planning to make a dinner menu frame, cookie in a jar, vanilla brown sugar scrub, hand-painted tote bag, and more!
-If it's your first visit with us, and you decide that you would like to participate, you can pay $3.00 for each creative activity.
+Once a month, our Creative Activities Team will guide us through that meeting’s creative activity.
+This year, we are planning to make fall décor, a wood Nativity set, homemade air freshener, and more!
+If it's your first visit with us, and you decide that you would like to participate, you can pay $3 for each creative activity.
 Otherwise, we kindly ask that members pre-register for each upcoming creative activity so that we can make sure we have enough supplies for everyone.

 What if I don’t want to participate in the organized creative activity?
 Should I just not come to that meeting?

-On the 2nd meeting of each month, there is typically a speaker who will speak on practical topics (and oftentimes from a biblical perspective) such as womanhood, marriage, parenting, self-care, and the home.
-This year, some of the exciting speakers that we have booked include: Pastor Dennis DeFrates and his wife Jade, Melissa Hightower, Kathi Lipp, Amanda Goletto, Genny Heikka, Teresa Drake, and Rhonda Stoppe.
-Come to our meetings to absorb their wisdom on how to fiercely flourish!
+Once a month, there is a speaker who will speak on practical topics (oftentimes from a biblical perspective) such as womanhood, marriage, parenting, self-care, and the home.
+This year, some of the exciting speakers that we have booked include: a panel of seasoned ‘Mentor Moms,’ Katie Johnson, Pastor Phil Ward, Melissa Hightower, Rhonda Stoppe, Colleen Pennington, and more!
+Come to our meetings to absorb their wisdom on parenting, marriage, boundaries, intimacy, and more.

 If your child(ren) have a fever and/or "yucky" runny or stuffy noses, and you are unable to leave them at home, please do not attend the meeting that day.
 We understand how hard it is to miss a MOPS meeting!
 However, we want to keep it a healthy place for all, and for that reason, Caring Hands will strictly enforce this policy.